xmidt-org/voynicrypto/README.md

 Voynicrypto provides helper functions to encrypt or decrypt.

 ## Install
-This repo is a packages.
+This repo is a package.
 There is no installation.

 ## Contributing
 Refer to [CONTRIBUTING.md](CONTRIBUTING.md).